adlnet/xAPI-Spec/xAPI.md

 headers are required.
-If a PUT request is received without either header for a resource that already exists, the LRS must return HTTP status 409 "Conflict", and return a plain text body explaining that the consumer must check the current state of the resource and set the â€œIf-Matchâ" header with the current ETag to resolve the conflict.
+If a PUT request is received without either header for a resource that already exists, the LRS must return HTTP status 409 "Conflict", and return a plain text body explaining that the consumer must check the current state of the resource and set the "If-Match" header with the current ETag to resolve the conflict.
 In this case, the LRS must make no modification to the resource.

 <a name="security"/>